YosysHQ/nextpnr/docs/archapi.md

 Get the type of a pip.
 Pip types are purely informal and implementations may simply return `IdString()`.

+### Loc getPipLocation(PipId pip) const

+Get the X/Y/Z location of a given pip.
+Pip locations do not need to be unique, and in most cases they aren't.
+So for pips a X/Y/Z location refers to a group of pips, not an individual pip.

 ### uint32\_t getPipChecksum(PipId pip) const